Peter Riegert: Early life and education

 Riegert was born on April 11, 1947, in the Bronx, New York, the son of Lucille, a piano teacher, and Milton Riegert, a food wholesaler.
 Riegert grew up in Hartsdale, New York, and was raised in a non-observant Jewish household.

 He graduated from Ardsley High School in 1964 and later from the University at Buffalo.
 He worked at a number of jobs, including teaching, waiting tables, and as a social worker before settling on acting as a career.

 Career

 Stage

 Riegert made his Broadway debut in the musical Dance with Me.
 Other Broadway credits include The Old Neighborhood, An American Daughter, The Nerd, and Censored Scenes From King Kong.
 Off-Broadway he has appeared in Road to Nirvana, The Birthday Party, Isn't It Romantic, Sexual Perversity in Chicago, and A Rosen by Any Other Name.

 Film

 Riegert's film debut came in 1978's National Lampoon's Animal House.
 He has subsequently appeared in films such as Crossing Delancey, Local Hero, The Mask, Traffic, and We Bought a Zoo.
-Also played in "The Baby dance" a 1998 film.